statdivlab/q2-breakaway/README.md

 --output-dir richness
 ```

-<a href="https://raw.githubusercontent.com/paulinetrinh/data/master/alpha-diversity.tsv" download>alpha-diversity.tsv</a>
+<a href="https://raw.githubusercontent.com/paulinetrinh/data/master/alpha-diversity-deblur.tsv" download>alpha-diversity.tsv</a>

-We see that a Poisson model was used to generate our confidence intervals!
+We see that Kemp, Poisson, and Negative Binomial models were used to generate our confidence intervals!
 Let's visualize our estimates and their error bars.

 ```
 qiime breakaway plot \